 Cognitive dysfunction experienced by fibromyalgia sufferers, often called “Fibrofog” is caused when the sufferer can no longer tolerate the chronic pain associated with fibromyalgia.

 Fibromyalgia is a central nervous system disorder.
 The central nervous system is made up of the brain, spinal cord, and nerves in the spinal cord.This means we are sensitive to e-v-e-r-y-t-h-i-n-g.
 It is not that we are emotionally over-sensitive.
-We physically feel things to a degree that people without fibromyalgia would not.
+We physically feel things to the degree that people without fibromyalgia would not.
 It is a physiological thing.
-People with fibromyalgia are sensitive to unpleasant things, medically this is called “noxious stimuli.”
-This stimulus can be smells, lights, noise, touch, this is our central nervous system overreacting to what is around us including the pain we experience.
+People with fibromyalgia are sensitive to unpleasant things, medically; this is called “noxious stimuli.”
+This stimulus can be smells, lights, noise, touch, this is our central nervous system overreacting to what is around us, including the pain we experience.

 In conclusion, I have read a few articles about ‘suffering steps’ vs. ‘pain scales’ but have never come across one that I felt would serve the fibromyalgia community objectively.
-Pain is subjective of course, but there are steps that take fibromyalgia sufferers from awareness to the extreme of dissociating with pain.
+Pain is subjective, of course, but some steps take fibromyalgia sufferers from awareness to the extreme of dissociating with pain.
 A ‘step’ or ‘pain’ scale for chronic pain sufferers needs to be identified and processed throughout medical offices and hospitals.